 To reach Rig-e Jenn, drive through Garmsar road from Kavir National Park to Malek Abad road and then straight to the desert.

-40 Kms to northeast of Lut, you will reach Shahdad or Kalout desert, where resembles one of the Hollywood cities such as the one you have seen in the Star Wars, with its strange geological figures.
+40 Km to the northeast of Lut, you will reach Shahdad or Kalout desert, where resembles one of the Hollywood cities such as the one you have seen in the Star Wars, with its strange geological figures.
 Believe it or not, these giant structures that have formed due to wind, soil and water erosion sometimes reach a height of 200 meters!
-When it rains, the flowing water wash the soil and carry it around the rocks and gradually over time, these huge mud sculptures form!
+When it rains, the flowing water washes the soil and carries it around the rocks and gradually over time, these huge mud sculptures form!
 These amazing figures are more than 20 thousand years old.

 Walking among these structures, you feel like walking on the surface of Mars while if you are lucky enough, you may hear the voice of wind blowing through them.
 That is the only voice to be heard at the endless silence of the desert!